Kitware/geowatch/README.rst

 The next main component of the system is activity characterization (AC) where higher resolution data is used to refine predicted information.
 In this case we classify each polygon as a different phase of construction.
+In the above example there are 3 detected candidates.
+We now zoom in on the one in the middle.

 .. image:: https://i.imgur.com/2EBpDGZ.gif
    :height: 100px
    :align: left

+This shows the system detecting the construction of the KHQ building and classifying its phases.
+This demo was run on public data, and can be reproduced with `Tutorial 6 <tutorial/tutorial6_predict_KHQ.sh>`_.
+The system was not trained on this region.

 Getting Started
 ---------------